c-seale/pong/README.md

 # pong
-This is a basic project reimplementing pong to learn basic pygame functinality.
+This is a basic project implementing long to learn basic pygame functionality.